enesinan/Netflix-Clone/README.md

 # 🟡 Netflix-Clone
 Netflix Clone.
 Search and find your favorite movie with coming from TMDB API.
-Also you can watch the trailers. 📽️ 🍿
+Also you can watch the trailers 📽️ 🍿

 # ⚡ LIVE